AkshantVats/Learning/InterviewCampProblems/README.md

   9. Given an array of integers, rearrange the elements such that all zeros are moved to the end of the array.

   10. You are given an array of integers and a pivot.
 Rearrange the array in the following order:[all elements less than pivot, elements equal to pivot, elements greater than pivot]For example,a = [5,2,4,4,6,4,4,3] and pivot = 4 --> result = [3,2,4,4,4,4,6,5].

+  11. You're given a list of Marbles.
+Each marble can have one of 3 colors (Red, White or Blue).Arrange the marbles in order of the colors (Red -> White -> Blue).Colors are represented as follows:0 - Red 1 - White 2 - Blue